 SAP Customers are increasingly choosing to transition their ERP systems to cloud based platforms.
 A question that we often get asked by clients is, “How do we negotiate good cloud software agreements?” and “Am I getting a good deal?”
 All things considered Cloud ERP services are still relatively new in the IT marketplace.
 However as more and more companies are contemplating making the transition as cloud becomes more mainstream in today’s marketplace.
 Most SAP customers will probably have either implemented one of SAP’s cloud solutions already or have one under serious consideration.
 Those already invested are likely to expand further into cloud solutions in the future.
 For customers considering cloud many factors need to be considered to ensure cloud service contracts are fit for purpose and customers are getting maximum value from their cloud negotiations.

-The fundamentals of on-premises software negotiation should be the basis for negotiating a good cloud service contract.
+The fundamentals of on-premises software negotiation should be the basis for negotiating a good SAP cloud platform license cost.
 This involves challenging and questioning the right elements of standard vendor agreements so they can be tailored to better serve the needs of your business.
 This article covers the key things we recommend you pay close attention to so that you aren’t caught with your hands behind your back later down the line.

 Before covering recommendations for negotiating a good cloud contract, it is worth taking a quick look at how an SAP cloud services agreement is structured.
 The contract for SAP cloud services consists of three main elements: The Order Form, the Data Processing Agreement, and the General Terms and Conditions.
 See Figure 1 below: